fastfetch-cli/fastfetch-wiki/Json-Schema.md

 | **Required** | No        |
 | **Default**  | `true`    |

-**Description:** Whether to detect and display the version of terminal and shell.
+**Description:** Whether to detect and display the version of terminal, shell and editor.
 Mainly for benchmarking

 ## <a name="library"></a>5.
 Property `JSON config > library`